clesleycode/lesley2958.github.io/_posts/2015-11-08-Natural-Language-Processing.md

 <b> How are N-Gram Language Models Formed? </b>

 <li> Training Corpus: This corpus is used to produce the n-gram probabilities.
 <li> Test Corpus: To evaluate the accuracy of the language model, a test corpus is used on the model.

+<b> What's the difference between a unigram, bigram, trigram, etc? </b>

+All of these are types of n-gram language models.
+The prefix "uni", "bi", "tri", etc., refers to the size of the partitions of a text.
+Unigram, the more typical n-gram model, would consist of partitions of size 1, while bigrams would refer to partitions of size 2.
+So the sentence <i>The cat in the hat</i> would be split in the following ways:

+Unigram:
+<li> The
+<li> cat
+<li> in
+<li> the
+<li> hat

+Bigram:
+<li> The cat
+<li> cat in
+<li> in the
+<li> the hat

+Notice that the partitions must be in order.
+In other words, a possible partition for the bigram model could not be <i>cat hat</i> since they're not in sequential order.

 <b> Parts of Speech Tagging: </b>